 When it comes to buying a car — new or used — you are likely to be bombarded with a variety of different acronyms and terms.
-One you will run into is the out-the-door price, commonly shortened to OTD price, which differs from the sticker price.
-It is the entire cost you will pay, including fees and sales tax.
+One you will run into is the out-the-door price, commonly shortened to OTD price, which differs from a car’s sticker price.
+The OTD price is the entire cost you will pay for a vehicle, including fees and sales tax.

-By knowing this and other terms, you are likely to drive away with successful negotiations and the best deal possible.
+By knowing this and other terms when car shopping, you are more likely to handle negotiations more successfully and drive away with the best deal possible.

 What is the out-the-door price?

-Knowing this number is vital to ensure you are getting the best deal while negotiating — especially because you may be able to get some of the costs removed.
+Knowing the OTD number is vital to ensure you are getting the best deal while negotiating — especially because you may be able to get some of the additional costs removed.
 It is also important to request this number before signing off on your new vehicle because the out-the-door price is typically higher than the initial number you saw.

 However, your out-the-door price can also be affected by your trade-in and down payment.
 When you negotiate the total cost of the vehicle, request that the trade-in and down payment are not factored into the amount you pay.
 This way, you can see how much your vehicle will cost to finance before you put money down.

 The OTD price covers a range of costs that go into your new set of wheels, including:

 - Documentation fee

 - Dealer extras like gap insurance or an extended warranty